CogentRoleplayCommunity/FogentRoleplay/src/CoreRules/GeneralRules/CoreSkills.md

 ### General Knowledge

 Represented by a historian, bookworm, or detective.
 General Knowledge is the art of listening to rumors, recalling information, performing deductive analysis, and applying it where it is needed most.
-It aids in many tasks while being very specifically only usable on non-specialized tasks.
+A character with a specific knowledge skill strongly related to the task being attempted would always have an easier skill check than a character using general knowledge.
+For instance, a baker and a detective are trying to determine which pastry shop made the poisoned box of pastries at a crime scene.
+The baker using his "Baker Knowledge" skill might only be required to achieve a Common skill check (CL 1) were as the detective using his General Knowledge skill might be required to make a Uncommon skill check (CL 2).

 ### Survival